PER PERSON IN USD:

 Individual transfer by Flybus shuttle bus from Keflavik Airport to Icelandair Hotel Natura in Reykjavík where you spend the night.
 If you book the tour without accommodation the transfer is offered to BSI bus station.
 We provide you with ideas how to explore Iceland's capital on your own.
 Dinner suggestions as well!

 In the morning we explore Akureyri, a charming town of 17000 inhabitants, visit the botanical garden and enjoy the panoramic view over Eyjafjörður fjord.
 In the afternoon we travel to an important spot in Iceland's history, Goðafoss, the waterfalls of the Gods.
 We continue to lake Mývatn which is known for its geological wonders and active bird life during summer.
 We stop at the bizarre lava formations at Kálfaströnd followed by a walk around the many pseudo craters and end an exciting day with a relaxing soak at Mývatn Nature Baths that contains a unique blend of minerals, silicates and geothermal micro-organisms.
 The warm soothing waters benefit both skin and spirit alike.
-Overnight location is either at Hotel Reynihlíð or on your own.
+Overnight location is at Hotel Reynihlíð.

 It's a day to admire the dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords and on route we visit an interesting stone and mineral collection.
 In the afternoon we see Vatnajökull – Europe's biggest glacier that is visible all over Southeast Iceland.
 Past the town of Höfn, we stop at Jökulsárlón, a glacial lagoon filled with floating icebergs, and we explore the extraordinary site and might see seals swimming in arctic waters.
 You can walk on the black sandy beach where large icebergs get stranded.
 Depending on the season optional boat trips are available.
 We travel along the southern part of the glacier Vatnajökull and spend time at Europe's largest national park, which has Iceland's highest mountains, an alpine environment, and Europe's largest glacier.
-Overnight location is either at Icelandair Hotel Kirkjubæjarklaustur or on your own.
+Overnight location is at Icelandair Hotel Kirkjubæjarklaustur.

 A beautiful drive with many natural wonders awaits us today as we head across the Eldhraun lava field, cross the sandy desert of the south coast, overlooked by mountainous cliffs, glaciers and waterfalls.
 We stroll along the black lava beach of Reynisfjara near Vík.
 In the small village of Skógar there is Skógafoss waterfall which is 60 meters high and is one of the most impressive waterfalls in the country.
 Further west we stop at the Eyjafjallajökull Information Center and learn about living next to a glacier and an active volcano.
 We continue to the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
 There is an interesting trail that goes behind the fall – if you are prepared to get wet!
-Overnight location is either at Icelandair Hotel Flúðir or on your own.
+Overnight location is at Icelandair Hotel Flúðir.

 We explore classics today as we travel the route of the Golden Circle sights.
 We start the day at Friðheimar, where you learn about the Icelandic horse, its special qualities and history and visit a geothermal greenhouse.
 Later on we see steam from the Geysir geothermal fields as we arrive.
 There is a variety of hot springs and bubbling pools.
 The original geyser is now dormant but has been replaced by Strokkur "the Churn" which erupts at 5-10 minute intervals.
 We continue to Gullfoss, "the golden falls", which is a double waterfall that tumbles 34 meters into the Hvítá river and attracts travelers in summer and winter.
 We travel inland to Thingvellir National Park, a UNESCO World Heritage site.
 As we return to Reykjavík, we take you for a short city tour to show highlights of the world's northern-most capital.
-Overnight is either at Icelandair Hotel Natura or on your own.
+Overnight is at Icelandair Hotel Natura.

 Individual transfer by Flybus airport shuttle to Keflavík Airport.